sslab-gatech/Rudra/README.md

 # Crux

-Crux is a cross-language static checker for Rust
+Crux is a static analyzer to detect common undefined behaviors in Rust programs.

 ## Development Setup

+You need nightly Rust for Crux and custom Miri for PoC testing.

 ```
 # Clone custom build MIRI